Carlson-John/First-Person-Unity3D/README.md

 # First-Person-Unity3D
-This project includes Player control/movement scripts for the Unity Engine
+This project includes Player control/movement script for the Unity Engine